DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Security Assessment**: testing, inspection, and analysis to determine the degree to which a system meets or exceeds the required security posture; may assess whether an as-built system meets the requirements in its specs, or whether an in-use system meets the current perception of the real-world security threats
 - **Software Quality Assurance**: variety of formal and informal processes that attempt to determine whether a software app or system meets all of its intended functions, doesn't perform unwanted functions, is free from known security vulns, and is free from insertion or other errors in design and function
 - **SDLC**: Software Development LifeCycle is a framework and systematic associated with tasks that are performed in a series of steps for building, deploying, and supporting software apps; begins with planning and requirements gathering, and ends with decommissioning and sunsetting; there are many different SDLCs, such as agile, DevSecOps, rapid prototyping, offering different approaches to defining and managing the software lifecycle
+    - All systems development processes should have several activities in common.
+Although they may not necessarily share the same names, these core activities are essential to the development of sound, secure systems:
+        - Phase 1: Conceptual definition
+        - Phase 2: Functional requirements determination
+        - Phase 3: Control specifications development
+        - Phase 4: Design review
+        - Phase 5: Coding
+        - Phase 6: Code review walk-­through
+        - Phase 7: System test review
+        - Phase 8: Maintenance and change management
 - **Source code**: program statements in human-readable form using a formal programming language's rules for syntax and semantics
 - **Spyware/Adware**: software that performas a variety of monitoring and data gathering functions; AKA potentailly unwanted programs/applications (PUP/PUA), may be used in monitoring employee activities/use of resources (spyware), or advertising efforts (adware); both may be legit/authorized by system owners or unwanted intruders
 - **Strong data typing**: feature of a programming language preventing data type mismatch errors; strongly typed languages will generate errors at compile time